-So here we are... the last month of the year and the decade.
+So here we are... the last month of the year.
 I don’t think I’m alone in saying that we have arrived here much faster than anticipated.
-A whole decade is over?
-AGAIN!
 I’d really like to speak to the manager about the accelerated pace of adulthood.
 It’s definitely not as advertised.

-Nevertheless, here we are, and we have no choice but to drink from a cup of kindness and greet the new year with optimism.
+Nevertheless, here we are, and we have no choice but to drink from a cup of kindness and greet the new year with optimism and hope.

 Sags, along with their fellow fire signs Leo and Aries, are known for their spontaneity, passion, and independence.
 Embracing that energy means trusting ourselves and our journey, and following our intuition to new experiences.
 Here are a few stones that can help us make that happen!

 This is one of the most highly recognizable stones and has been mined as far back as 3200 BC!
 It’s often a crowd favorite and has been an integral part of many cultural rituals from Hindu, to Persian, to Navajo, and the belief that its beneficial properties persist into modern day.
 It’s used for finding wholeness and truth, but during Sag season, it is a helpful aid in communication.

 Sags are known for being brutally honest.
 They often say what others think, but wouldn’t dare to speak.
 Turquoise can help a sharp-tongued Sag speak with more kindness and compassion.
 If you’re trying to embrace Sag energy, wear turquoise to find a sense of empowerment and the courage to speak up when you have something valuable to contribute.